Why Cardio Matters: Fitness, Longevity, and What Most People Miss

 “Doing cardio.”
 What even does that mean?

 Others train for sanity.
 It helps manage stress, clear the mind, and release a flood of feel-good chemistry.
+Also in this category are people who actually just love to run, bike, swim, or play sportsball purely for the fun.

 And then there are those training for performance—to win races, set PRs, and push personal limits.